 |

-Residential Properties That Single PRs Can’t Buy:
+Residential Properties That Single PRs Can’t Buy

 1. New HDB BTO flats

 You can, however, buy a new BTO flat if you’re buying with another Singapore citizen under these schemes: Public Scheme, Fiance/Fiancee Scheme and Orphan Scheme.
-Read more about the eligibility conditions on HDB’s site here.

 2. New Executive Condominiums (ECs)